waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Received a BITTER BERRY from the tree at (16, 7) on Route 31.

 # Strategic Lessons
+- **Tool Trust & Root Hypothesis:** If a trusted tool (like `find_path`) provides a result that contradicts my belief (e.g., reports "No path found"), the error is almost certainly in my foundational understanding of the game state, not in the tool itself.
+I must immediately trust the tool's output and challenge my own assumptions about map layout or game mechanics.
+My mental model of the map is fallible; the tool's analysis of the map data is not.
+This is a critical lesson learned from repeated failures in Union Cave.
 - **Automation:** I must trust and consistently use my automation tools (like `select_battle_option`) to improve efficiency and reduce errors.
 Inconsistent use is a failure of strategy.
-- **Tool Trust & Root Hypothesis:** If a trusted tool (like `find_path`) provides a result that contradicts my belief, the error is almost certainly in my foundational understanding of the game state, not in the tool itself.
-I must immediately challenge my own assumptions about game mechanics or map layout, rather than trying to 'fix' a tool that is functioning correctly.
-If the `find_path` tool reports "No path found," it is not a bug; it is a signal that my mental model of the map is incorrect.
 - **Tool Maintenance & Verification:** If a tool produces an incorrect outcome or contradicts system information, I must not assume the problem is external.
 The tool is likely flawed and must be fixed immediately.
 Deferring tool maintenance is a critical failure.
 - **Tool Consistency:** When one tool's logic is updated (like `find_path`), any other tools that use similar logic (`check_unseen_reachability`) must be updated immediately to prevent conflicting results and strategic errors.
 - **Data Hygiene:** Map markers for resolved events (like collected items) must be deleted immediately to avoid confusion and wasted turns.
 When updating a marker for an object (e.g., after defeating a trainer), the old marker must be deleted to prevent redundant and conflicting information.
 Markers should also be linked to their corresponding `object_id` whenever possible to ensure they move with the object.